 Today much of Uzbekistan is a shadow of its former glory, however, the buildings and architecture which remain, much dating from the 13th and 15th centuries, are truly magnificent and one can only wonder at the skills of the craftsmen who laboured with such primitive tools.
 The markets are a delight and a photographic paradise while outside the cities the dusty, isolated villages with their flocks of woolly, fat-tailed sheep have changed little over the years.
 Food can be repetitive and based around kebabs making it tricky for vegetarians, although rice is always available.

 Some ideas for an Uzbekistan holiday

-- Visit Aidarkul Lake in the Kizyl-Kum Desert, one of the few places which can claim total silence.
-There are yurts to sleep in and camels to ride.
+- Stay in a yurt on the shores of Aidarkul Lake in the Kizyl-Kum Desert, one of the few places which can claim total silence

 Beyond the ordinary

-Since 1995, when Paul joined the team, he has travelled the length and breadth of this fascinating area and is rightly regarded as one of the top specialists for the area.
+Since 1995, when Paul joined the Steppes Travel, he has travelled the length and breadth of this fascinating area and is rightly regarded as one of the top specialists for the area.
+He was recently named in Conde Nast as their chosen specialist for Travel to Central Asia and the Silk Route.
 He has crossed every border known to man and some known only to donkeys, and can use his expertise to plan your trip to Uzbekistan.

 We highly recommend reading Peter Hopkirk’s book The Great Game which sets the scene for any travel in Uzbekistan and brings to life the places and scenes that you will encounter.